Haverford's Curriculum Quickview

 Of the 32 credits overall one needs, at minimum, in order to graduate, at least 24 must be earned at Haverford, Bryn Mawr, Swarthmore, and/or the University of Pennsylvania (collectively known as the “Quaker Consortium), and at least 8 of those 24 must be earned by taking courses specifically on the Haverford College campus.
 In addition, at least 19 of the minimum of 32 credits must be earned outside your major department.

 Physical Education (PE) is a graduation requirement, but it is not an academic one—if you have any questions about the PE requirement, contact Susan McCabe in the Athletics Department, not the deans.
+PE credits do not count as academic credits, so you may register for 4-4.5 credits as well as PE credits.

 Other important rules: